How to keep pests out of your chimney

 If you hear rustling or scratching coming from your chimney, some type of rodent may be the culprit.
 Your visitors could be squirrels, which are excellent climbers and can be found in all sorts of places within your home, from attics to crawl spaces to wall voids.
 Or your chimney might become the den of choice for a female raccoon birthing her young.

 Rats are yet another option.
 Norway rats can enter this area of your home from the ground floor and nest on little shelves inside your chimney.
-And while roof rats, a different species of rat found mostly found along the coasts, are more likely to nest in your attic, they can also find their way into your chimney.
+And while roof rats, a different species of rat found mostly found along the coasts, are more likely to nest in your attic, they can also find their way into your chimney, thus creating the need to contact a rodent control and animal removal company.

 Rodents aren’t the only animals that can end up in this space, either.
 Flapping sounds or chirps indicate that a bird may be nesting in your chimney.
 It may not look much like a tree to you, but to certain species of birds, your house’s chimney could look very similar to the hollow trees in which they like to build their nests.